eugenia1984/english/glossary.md

 - **stand up** refers to the action of rising from a sitting position.

+- **so far** means up to this moment or until now.
+It is used when talking about a time that started in the past and continues to the present.
+If someone asks, `Are you happy with the workplace so far?` They want to know if you liked your workplace from the first day up to today.

 - **some** is often used to indicate an unspecified amount or number.
 In this context, there isn't a specific number of places

 - **someone**: is used to refer to an unspecified individual or person without specifying exactly who.